-WOB requests - in order to obtain further information, which could be relevant for the pending legal proceedings, the foundation filed various requests to governmental bodies to disclose information (so-called WOB-requests).
+Freedom of Information requests - in order to obtain further information, which could be relevant for the pending legal proceedings, the foundation filed various requests to governmental bodies to disclose information.
 The foundation filed these requests in the Netherlands, in other European countries (such as France and Germany) and at European level (e.g. to the European Committee and the European Parliament).
-Several WOB-requests have already resulted in additional insight and information about the scandal.
-Other WOB-requests and additional requests are currently pending.
+Several of these Freedom of Information requests have already resulted in additional insight and information about the diesel emissions scandal.
+Additional requests are currently pending.